OULibraries/MinGW/README.md

 and has your windows user profile mounted to /home/username

-## Your`.ssh` config
+## Your`.ssh` folder

-When you get to this point, you may not have a `/home/username/.ssh` if you haven't previously been using OpenSSH.
+When you get to this point, you may not have a `/home/username/.ssh` folder if you haven't previously been using OpenSSH.